stappersg/vBook/src/install/source/freebsd.md

 chown -R vsmtp:vsmtp /var/log/vsmtp /etc/vsmtp/* /var/spool/vsmtp
 ```

+Do not forget to add your private key and certificate to /etc/vsmtp/certs and allow vsmtp user to read them.

 ### Disabling sendmail

 Sendmail may have been disabled during FreeBSD install.
 If not, add the following in the /etc/rc.conf file and reboot the system.